 If we want to end human trafficking, we must lift the veil of corporate secrecy that protects human traffickers.
+The addition of H.Amdt.1 (the Corporate Transparency Act) to the National Defense Authorization Act will help do this.

 Sincerely,